-Name of the policy / proposal to be assessed Estate Management Policy Is this a new policy / proposal or a revision?
-Revision Person(s) responsible for the assessment Laura-Jane Richards 1.
-Briefly describe the aims , objectives and purpose of the policy / proposal Ensure that stock and surrounding environments are managed and maintained to high standard.
+Name of the policy / proposal to be assessed Person(s) responsible Estate Management Policy Is this a new policy / proposal or a revision?
+Revision for the assessment Laura-Jane Richards Briefly describe the aims, objectives and purpose of the policy / proposal Ensure that stock and surrounding environments are managed and maintained to high standard.
 Provide a direct housing management service, ensuring that tenancy conditions are adhered to and providing advice and support where required.
 Develop positive partnership working with external agencies to utilise resources already available to achieve lasting change.
 To ensure all tenants are aware of their responsibilities under the terms of the Tenancy Agreement To ensure that all tenants are treated equally and that no groups are discriminated against in the operation of this policy 2.
-Who is intended to benefit from the policy / proposal? ( e.g. applicants, tenants, staff, contractors ) Tenants, residents, owners, staff and contractors policy / proposal ? (e.g. the benefits to we work with partnership agencies to ensure that tenants and other customers live in a II-maintained area where they feel safe. provide value for money in the services tenants and other customers receive. -- ---
+Who is intended to benefit from the policy / proposal? (e.g. applicants, tenants, staff, contractors) Tenants, residents, owners, staff and contractors

+3. What outcomes are wanted from this policy / proposal ? (e.g. the benefits to customers)

+To work with partnership agencies to ensure that tenants and other customers live in a well-maintained area where they feel safe.

+To provide value for money in the services tenants and other customers receive.

-4. Which protected characteristics could be affected by the proposal? (tick all that apply) Age X Disability Marriage & Civil I X Race Partnership Pregnancy/Materr nity Religion or Belief Gender Gender Gender eassignment 🗌 Sexual Orientatio n 5.
+4. Which protected characteristics could be affected by the proposal? (tick all that apply) ☐ Age X Disability ☐ Marriage & Civil P X Race Partnership Pregnancy/Matern ☐ Pregnancy/Maternity ☐ Religion or Belief ☐ Gender ☐ Gender Rea assignment ו 5.
 If the policy / proposal is not relevant to any of the protected characteristics listed in part 4, state why and end the process here.
 Positive impact(s) Negative impact(s) 6.
 Describe the likely positive or negative impact(s) the policy / proposal could have on the groups identified in part 4 Race - there could be barriers to participation based on language formatting of consultations.
 Disability - there could be barriers to accessing physical services for disabled people, or in reading or writing written communications

-7. What actions are required to address the impacts To address race related barriers, written and oral materials can be provided arising from this assessment?
-(This might include; in translated formats. collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts).
-To address disability related barriers, written materials can be provided in alternative format and our venues are accessible.
+7. What actions are required to address the impacts arising from this assessment?
+(This might include; collecting additional data, putting monitoring in place, specific actions to mitigate negative impacts).

+To address race related barriers, written and oral materials can be provided in translated formats.